TTTTTTedder/ECS150_Project2/REPORT.md

     prime numbers in numeric order.
 However, after multiple attempts

     to modify our code, we are missing some prime numbers altogether.

 ## Challenges

-* The first challenge we met is the yielding between threads.
-That's
+* The first challenge we met is understanding yielding between threads,

-  the part we spent most of our time to understand the requirements.
+  which we spent most of our time on.

-* Using semaphores in sensitive case is the second challenge we have.
+* Using semaphores in sensitive case is the second challenge we faced.

   Since we found that we can not run the prime test perfectly at

-  a very late time, it becomes really hard to determine if we should
+  a very late time, determining whether to restructure our semaphore

-  implement our semaphores again, in anotehr way.

-* 3 ***\*EDIT HERE IF ANY\****
+  implementation is a hard task.

+* Understanding how to keep track of blocked threads took some time.

+  We initially thought of having two global queues for states, but

+  having a queue linked to every semaphore made more sense to keep

+  track of blocked threads.